Have you been scared recently by a new - or recurrent - bout of back pain?

 Results of these studies show average hip extension in people with low back pain in the negatives, meaning meaning they can’t even extend to neutral!

 So what happens when they simply try to stand up, let alone walk?

 This pattern can only go on for so long before the body says enough, I can't do it anymore, this is not what my spine is meant to do, break down!

 So should we just stretch our hip flexors?

 It's a good place to start, but but may not be the complete solution in and of itself.
 The hip muscles overlap with the diaphragm, back, pelvic floor, and leg muscles.

-Also remember the flip side of stretching is strength.
-A system is not balanced without.
+3. Remember the flip side of stretching is strength.
+A system is not balanced without strength.